Dr Ian Wilson

 BSc PhD FHEA

-Ian is passionate about student support, academic standards and delivering computer science in a way that engages the imagination and interest of students.
+He is passionate about widening access to higher education, student support, academic standards and delivering computer science in a way that engages the imagination and interest of students.
 He is married with two children, and his wife also works at the University.
 In his personal life, he enjoys strategy games and reading history.

 2014 – Head of Computer Science, School of Computing and Mathematics, USW